microsoft/CSS-Exchange/docs/Security/Extended-Protection.md

 ## FAQs

-Q: Is it required to install the August 2022 Security Update (SU) if it was already installed on the previous Cumulative Update (CU)?
+Q: Is it required to install the August 2022 Security Update (SU) if it was already installed on the previous Cumulative Update (CU)?<br>
 A: Yes, it's required to install the August 2022 SU again if you update to a newer CU build (e.g., Exchange Server 2019 CU11 --> Exchange Server 2019 CU12).
 Please remember:
-If you plan to do the update immediately (means CU + SU installation) Extended Protection does not need to be switched off If you plan to stay on the CU without installing the SU immediately, you must disable Extended Protection [link to the rollback documentation] as the CU without the SU being installed doesn't support Extended Protection and therefore, you'll experience client connectivity issues.
+If you plan to do the update immediately (means CU + SU installation) Extended Protection does not need to be switched off If you plan to stay on the CU without installing the SU immediately, you must disable Extended Protection (find the required steps above) as the CU without the SU being installed doesn't support Extended Protection and therefore, you'll experience client connectivity issues.

-Q: Is it safe to enable Windows Extended Protection on an environment that uses Active Directory Federation Services (ADFS) for OWA?</br>
+Q: Is it safe to enable Windows Extended Protection on an environment that uses Active Directory Federation Services (ADFS) for OWA?<br>
 A: Yes, ADFS is not impacted by this change.

-Q: Is it safe to enable Windows Extended Protection on an environment that uses Hybrid Modern Auth (HMA)?</br>
+Q: Is it safe to enable Windows Extended Protection on an environment that uses Hybrid Modern Auth (HMA)?<br>
 A: Yes, HMA is not impacted by this change.
 While EP does not further enhance HMA, windows auth may still be used for applications that do not support Hybrid Modern Auth.
 Considering this, the enablement of Extended Protection would be recommended in any environment eligible that still has Exchange on-premises services.

-Q: Does Extended Protection Impact Hybrid Modern Auth or Teams Integration?
+Q: Does Extended Protection Impact Hybrid Modern Auth or Teams Integration?<br>
 A: Extended Protection will not influence Teams Integration or Hybrid Modern Auth.

-Q: While we understand that preventing MitM attacks is important, can we have our own devices in the middle with our own certificates?
+Q: While we understand that preventing MitM attacks is important, can we have our own devices in the middle with our own certificates?<br>
 A: If the device uses the same certificate as the Exchange Server, they can be used.